urlbox/urlbox-dotnet/README.md

 Webhooks are awesome.
 They save you time, money and headaches, and can quite equally cause just as many setting them up.
 Setting up a webhook with Urlbox has some optional steps, but we recommend you take them all for the most security.

+Please look at our example directory in the repo.

 ### 1. Visit your Urlbox dashboard, and get your Webhook Secret.

 Go to your [projects](https://urlbox.com/dashboard/projects) page, select a project (you may only have one if you're just starting out with Urlbox), and copy the webhook secret key.